aospapp/aosp/external/avb/README.md

 a hash descriptor for `boot.img`, a hashtree descriptor for `system.img`, a kernel-cmdline descriptor for setting up `dm-verity` for `system.img` and append a hash-tree to `system.img`.
-If the build system is set up such that `vendor.img` is being built, a hash-tree will also be appended to this image and its hash-tree descriptor will be included in `vbmeta.img`.
+If the build system is set up such that one or many of `vendor.img` / `product.img` / `odm.img` / `product_services.img` are being built, the hash-tree for each of them will also be appended to the image respectively, and their hash-tree descriptors will be included into `vbmeta.img` accordingly.

 By default, the algorithm `SHA256_RSA4096` is used with a test key from the `external/avb/test/data` directory.
 This can be overriden by